ph-preis/dragon-astronomy/README.md

 For example, for the longitude of Berlin (13.41°E) at 16:15:27 the local MST is

 ``let lmst_berlin = gmst_at_16_15_27 + 13.41 / 360 * 86400 ``

+##### Calculate Horizontal coordinates of a given star

+Get the geographical latitude (in radians):

+``let berlinLatitudeRad = 52.52 * 2 * Math.PI / 360;``

+Look up the Equatorial coordinates of the star (declination and right ascension), for example in Wikipedia.
+Then create an EquatorialCoordinate object for them, e.g.

+``let polaris = EquatorialCoordinate.fromTimeAndDegree(89, 15, 50.8, 2, 31, 49.09);``

+Then use the conversion function to obtain a Horizontal coordinate (altitude and azimuth).
+The LMST must be converted to radians before.

+``let polarisHorizontalCoordinates = HorizontalCoordinate.fromEquatorialCoordinate(polaris, lmst / 86400 * 2 * Math.PI, berlinLatitudeRad);``

+The result is in polarisHorizontalCoordinates.altitude and polarisHorizontalCoordinates.azimuth - it is in radians.